epgalvan/social-utility-modeling/docs/index.rst

-Handbook for Utility Modeling in Social Decision-Making
+Handbook for Social Utility Modeling
 **********************

 In this handbook, we will walk, step-by-step, through the process of computationally modeling behavior in value-based social decision-making tasks - complete with conceptual examples and four fully fledged walk-throughs that you can complete yourself.